georgiagibbs98/Coding-Girls/README.md

 <B>About Us</B>

 <p>
 We are Coding Girls that aim to share the happiness of food and cooking to the world!
-Our webpages introduce food receipes for students who aims to cook within 15mins to 30mins.
+Our webpages introduce food receipes to students who aims to cook within 15mins to 30mins.
 </p>

 <B>Webpage Design: (2 pages in total) </B>